Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 5

 - The Kraken have earned 104 points in their 62 games with at least three goals scored.

-- This season, Seattle has capitalized on a lone power-play goal in 32 games and picked up 45 points with a record of 21-8-3.
+- This season, Seattle has recorded a single power-play goal in 32 games and registered 45 points with a record of 21-8-3.

 - When outshooting its opponent this season, Seattle is 36-18-4 (76 points).